finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlBackgroundExecutionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlBackgroundExecutionApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query
             var buildFromLogs = true;  // bool? | Should the response state be build from query logs if missing from the shared-db-state?
 False will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) (optional)  (default to true)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // BackgroundQueryProgressResponse result = apiInstance.GetProgressOf(executionId, buildFromLogs, opts: opts);

                 // GetProgressOf: View progress information (up until this point) BackgroundQueryProgressResponse result = apiInstance.GetProgressOf(executionId, buildFromLogs);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));